Gaurimusmade/Vyld-assignment/README.md

 # Vyld-assignment
-Must to install node.js and xampp.
+Must to install node.js and xampp(Or MySQL Server).

 ## Setup
 Open your terminal (cmd, powershell, git bash)